 Complex subjects can be taught using holographic images that students can interact with and examine.
 For example, pupils can virtually explore the ruins of an ancient building during history lessons, or observe individual atomic particles and how they behave.

 Hologram technology will likely be beyond many schools currently due to the cost of the equipment and the training time required for teachers to become comfortable working with this technology.
 An example of an alternative solution would be The National Centre for the Written Word’s installation at The Word.

 The Word is a state-of-the-art cultural venue that uses technology to provide interactive and engaging learning experiences.
 LamasaTech worked with the local council to help meet the project’s bespoke needs.
 This included products such as a digital media wall, interactive touch tables, high-specification projectors and speakers.

 We can help you with your digital education project, contact our experts today.

 Pupils are able to engage with the topics they are learning about through the use of the various types of interactive technology available at The Word.
 Teachers have found that pupils produce more, better-quality work during lessons as a result of their surroundings.

-The benefit for the schools is that they can expose their students to a variety of technology which would be out of their budge to deploy in-house.
+The benefit for the schools is that they can expose their students to a variety of technology which would be out of their budget to deploy in-house.
 For a low cost, they can take their students to The Word and have them experience interactive learning.

-At LamasaTech we provide high-quality technology and expert guidance.
+At LamasaTech we provide high-quality digital technology and expert guidance.
 Get in touch today to arrange a consultation.